charlesneimog/Awesome-Pd/docs/objects/voices.md

 # voices

-`voices` outputs a list with voice index, pitch, velocity and optional extra stuff.
-You can set the number of voices with the first argument or '-n' flag, and you can change the number of voices with the "n" message, which causes the object to flush and clear its memory.
-The index offset is 0 by default and you can set a different one with the "offset" message or flag.
+The `voices` object manages voice allocation for polyphonic synthesizers, offering advanced features beyond `poly`.
+It outputs voice index, pitch, and velocity, handling voice stealing, retrigger modes, and release times.
+This object is particularly useful with `clone` for constructing complex polyphonic instruments.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `voices` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>